-Working capital management has a lot of components, but the most important part of managing your working capital is credit risk management.
+Now more than ever, it is so important that you increase your working capital in order to protect your business.
+A recession and global pandemic means that every business is shaken up.
+It is definitely possible that some of your customers will be unable to pay your business if you sell on credit terms.
+This is where understanding credit risk can help save your business.
+Working capital management has a lot of components, but the most important part is credit risk management.
 Business credit or trade credit is an important factor in running a small business.
 Selling to other businesses on credit terms affects cash flow and requires credit risk management to protect your business.

 What is credit risk management?